How Much Does Home Field Advantage Matter in Soccer Games? A Causal Inference Approach for English Premier League Analysis: Motivating Data

-The Defense Interceptions is chosen as a representation for the defensive statistic; and we present its distribution of the difference between home and away teams in Figure \ref{fig:Interception}.
+The Defence Interceptions are chosen as a representation for the defensive statistic; and we present its distribution of the difference between home and away teams in Figure \ref{fig:Interception}.
 Since defence interceptions negatively impact a team, the home field advantage will be seen here if, oppositely to the offensive statistic, the distribution of the difference is skewed negatively.
-Five teams do not show evidence of home field advantage: Chelsea, Crystal Palace, Everton, Fulham, and Southampton.
+Eight teams do not show evidence of home field advantage: Chelsea, Tottenham Hotspur, Southampton, West Bromwich Albion, Aston Villa, Everton, Leeds United, and West Ham United.
 Interestingly, the top three teams from that season (Manchester City, Manchester United, and Liverpool) all have negative means but show a different level of variability in this statistic.

-Finally, the referee bias is represented by the team-level number of yellow cards in each match.
+Finally, referee-assessed disciplinary outcome is represented by the number of yellow cards at the team level in each match.
 The difference between a team's yellow card calls at home versus away is shown in Figure~\ref{fig:yellow}.
 If there was a home field advantage effect in yellow cards given, the boxplot would trend negatively.
 Different from the offensive and defensive statistics, we see a majority of teams centralizing their distributions around the zero line, which is an indication that the referee calls are similar whether the team is home or away.
-Out of 20 teams, 14 have means about the zero, and the other 6 have a mix of positive and negative means.
+Out of 20 teams, 12 have means of about zero, and the other 8 have a mix of positive and negative means.